balderdashy/sails-docs/README.md

 # Sails.js Documentation

-The official documentation for the current stable release of Sails (0.11.x).
+The official documentation for the current stable release of Sails is on the [master branch](github.com/balderdashy/sails-docs) of this repository.
 Content for most sections on the Sails website (sailsjs.org) is compiled from here.

 ## In Other Languages